KONNEKTING/KonnektingDocumentation/konnekting_xml_device_description.md

                     <!--
                         And beside a name, you have to provide the at least:
                         - Type:
-                            The variable type of your parameter
+                            The variable type of your number parameter

                             uint8: unsigned 8-bit integer: 0..255
                             int8: signed 8-bit integer: -128..127